shanugp36/LEDs/README.md

 Oct-2020,
 Here in this repository you can find details about many types of LEDs.
-Mainly we will be talking about simple 3mm, 5mm, 8mm, 10mm LEDs or RGB LEDs with common anode and common cathode.
+Mainly we will be talking about 3mm, 5mm, 8mm, 10mm Simple or RGB LEDs with common anode and common cathode.

 Wiring RGB LEDs, and the problems while doing so.

-Using Arduino how to control these LEDs.
+Using Arduino UNO board (Hardware) and Arduino IDE (Software)to control these LEDs.
 What are the pitfalls.
 What issues you might come across with Arduino.